trigram-mrp/fractureiser/README.md

 * Steal cookies and login information for many web browsers
 * Replace cryptocurrency addresses in the clipboard with alternates that are presumably owned by the attacker
 * Steal Discord credentials
-* Steal Microsoft and Minecraft credentials, from a variety of launchers (Affected Launchers: Vanilla,Technic,PrismLauncher,PolyMC,FeatherClient)
+* Steal Microsoft and Minecraft credentials, from a variety of launchers (Affected Launchers: Vanilla,Technic,PrismLauncher,PolyMC,FeatherClient,LabyMod)
 * Steal crypto wallets

 Jars are heuristically detected as Minecraft mods or plugins as follows: